Sporotrichosis Causes and Risk Factors

-- More rarely, cats or armadillos can transmit the disease to humans with scratches from the animal's claws.
+- Rarely, cats or armadillos can transmit the disease to humans with scratches from the animal's claws.

 - In very rare cases, the organism can be inhaled or ingested, leading to infection of parts of the body other than the skin; this type of infection may also occur from advanced skin infections in people who are immunosuppressed.

 - The disease does not appear to be transmitted from person to person; some investigators consider sporotrichosis to be a self-limited mycosis (fungal infection not transmitted to other people).

 The fungus is dimorphic (can exist as a yeast-like or hyphae-producing form).
 The figure below shows the hyphae (the long, filamentous parts) and conidia (spores) of Sporothrix schenckii.